Tornado rips through home; risk of more as wild weather lashes NZ

-An Ōhau, Horowhenua resident says a "terrifying" tornado ripped through their property last night, destroying their chicken coup and caravan shelter, but sparing their seven hens and rooster.
+An Ōhau, Horowhenua resident says a "terrifying" tornado ripped through their property last night, destroying their chicken coop and caravan shelter, but sparing their seven hens and rooster.

 Kim Udy said they were in bed when around 11.30pm the wild weather struck their property.